GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 Although we have computed solutions to various know problems accurately using the CLIFFS solver in SWALS, in general limited work has been done with it.
 The SWALS boundary conditions and two-way nesting could likely be better tailored to the CLIFFS solver, which has different numerical properties to our other solvers.
 If using SWALS with CLIFFS solvers in conjunction with two-way nesting or non-trivial boundary-conditions (e.g. radiation with stage forcing), one should double check that it is performing OK.

 By default our CLIFFS solver uses `md%domains(j)%friction_type = "manning"`.
 This is Manning friction, and can be spatially variable.
 It is set using the array `md%domains(j)%manning_squared(:,:)` which interpreted as the (manning friction)^2.
 Thus far we have not implemented Chezy friction in the CLIFFS solver (although that would not be difficult).
-We have implemented the non-standard linear drag model associated with `md%domains(j)%linear_drag_coef`, which is zero by default.
+We have implemented the linear-friction model associated with `md%domains(j)%linear_drag_coef` (discussed above), which is zero by default.
 In practice this model is unlikely to be desirable for use with CLIFFS, which is numerically dissipative in any case.

 The CLIFFS solver is not mass conservative; see Tolkova papers for discussion of this, especially in relation to wetting and drying.
 For this reason in SWALS's nesting framework, no flux correction is applied between neighbouring domains if one uses CLIFFS, and mass conservation errors are expected.